Recommended for you:

 Some dogs get upset when their pet parents leave.
 After all, they generally don't like to be left alone or be apart from their best friend.
 How can you tell whether your pup is merely bummed you're running an errand or is suffering from something more serious?
-Use the following to spot separation anxiety in dogs, and help restore his calm when he's feeling most lonely.
+Use the following tips to spot separation anxiety in dogs and help restore their calm when they're feeling most lonely.

 Is It True Separation Anxiety?

 It's important to keep in mind, though, that many of these symptoms can also reflect other conditions, which makes separation anxiety hard to properly diagnose.
-If your dog relieves himself in the house while you're gone, for example, there are still a number of possible causes — including improper house training or incontinence due to a physical condition.
-Excessive panting, salivating, and refusing to eat or drink could also signal another medical condition such as dehydration.
+If your dog relieves themself in the house while you're gone, for example, there are still a number of possible causes — including improper house training or incontinence due to a physical condition.
+Excessive panting, salivating and refusing to eat or drink could also signal another medical condition such as dehydration.
 Some dogs also simply have rambunctious personalities that turn items in their surroundings into collateral damage.

 The key is to determine whether these behaviors only occur when your dog is left alone, and to rule out familiar causes such as a medical condition or the dog's age and personality.
 In the case of separation anxiety, destructiveness is usually specific to the desire to escape.
-Chewing your favorite pair of shoes while you're gone, on the other hand, is often him just being a dog.
-But if he chews and scratches the wallpaper, he may very well be desperate to get out — a telltale sign of separation anxiety in dogs.
+Chewing your favorite pair of shoes while you're gone, on the other hand, is often them just being a dog.
+But if they chew and scratch the wallpaper, they may very well be desperate to get out — a telltale sign of separation anxiety in dogs.
 Another sign is if these are new behaviors that your dog hasn't normally exhibited, especially if you are away more often than in the past.

 Preventing This Stress

 Although it remains a mystery as to what causes certain dogs to feel this way over others, some triggers have been identified.
-According to The Humane Society of the United States, these include:
+According to Pet Health Network, these include:

-- Sudden change in household routine or structure, such as the passing of a family member or pet.
+- Sudden change in household routine or structure, such as the loss of a family member or other pet

-As far as it's in your power to do so, helping your dog cope if he's faced with any of these scenarios will prevent him from developing separation anxiety in the first place.
-Planning to board him at a kennel for a few days while you're out of town?
-Ease into it ahead of time by taking him there to visit, and leave a favorite toy or an old tee-shirt covered in your scent to comfort him during his stay.
-And if any major changes occur at home, be sure to lavish attention on your buddy to help reassure him he's still safe and secure.
+As far as it's in your power to do so, helping your dog cope if they're faced with any of these scenarios will prevent them from developing separation anxiety in the first place.
+Planning to board them at a kennel for a few days while you're out of town?
+Ease into it ahead of time by taking them there to visit, and leave a favorite toy or an old tee-shirt covered in your scent to comfort them during their stay.
+And if any major changes occur at home, be sure to lavish attention on your buddy to help reassure them they're still safe and secure.

-If your dog is already suffering from separation anxiety, the key to treating the disorder is to help him overcome his "fear."
-PetMD recommends first assessing your dog's behavior and environment–as well as any behavioral cues you may be unwittingly transmitting–to determine what you can change to make your pet feel more comfortable with your (temporary) absence.
-An experienced dog trainer or animal behaviorist may be able to help you determine what's contributing, too.
-In the meantime, however, his veterinarian may prescribe anti-anxiety medications to help calm him while you work on nudging his reactions in a better direction.
+If your dog is already suffering from separation anxiety, the key to treating the disorder is to help them overcome their "fear."
+Best Friends recommends pretending to leave the house by putting on your shoes and coat, grabbing your keys and heading toward the door as though you're about to leave — but don't.
+Do this as many as ten times a day until you begin to notice a change in your dog's behavior.
+An experienced dog trainer or animal behaviorist may be able to help you determine solutions, too.
+In the meantime, your dog's veterinarian may prescribe anti-anxiety medications to help calm them while you work on nudging their reactions in a better direction.